-But first, the obvious: If you experience symptoms of a heart attack, get to an emergency department immediately.
-Symptoms may include chest pain, pain that radiates to the jaw, sweating without cause, shortness of breath, dizziness, and nausea.
+If you experience any notable symptoms of a heart attack, get to an emergency department immediately.
+Symptoms may include:

-Heart disease starts well before a heart attack, and if you’re aware of changes in your body, you might be able to address its progress before you have an emergency.
+Heart disease starts well before a heart attack, and if you’re aware of changes in your body, you might be able to address the early warning signs of heart failure before you have an emergency.

-The problem is that many of the “sneaky” clues to heart disease are not specific to that condition, says cardiologist Michael Faulkner, MD, with the Baptist Health Medical Group in Paducah.
+The problem is that many of the subtle signs of heart problems and silent heart attacks are not specific to that condition, says cardiologist Michael Faulkner, MD, with the Baptist Health Medical Group in Paducah.

 “Practically every patient I see will have one of these symptoms,” he says.
 Most often, the cause is not a problem with a heart — but sometimes it is.
 So if you experience any of the following, bring it to your provider’s attention.”